Sometimes we get the question: Why pay for Sigasi Visual HDL? Adding the claim: TerosHDL does “the same” for free

 Intro: “Free” is not the same as “without costs”

 First of all, “free” means that the license to use the software doesn’t come with an upfront license cost.
-Setting up an HDL development environment, is expensive if you need time to figure it all out by yourself.
+Setting up an HDL development environment is, as we all know, expensive if you need time to figure it all out by yourself.
 Therefore, our excellent support team is glad to give professional users all the support they need included in the license fee to set-up a project hassle free.
 No more searching, asking, restarting, and… losing time and money.
 We guarantee a smooth start with Sigasi.
-That’s why we’ve integrated a tutorial in the VS Code Extension that is free to use for commercial and non-commercial (Community Edition) users.
+That’s why we’ve integrated a tutorial in the VS Code Extension that is free to use for commercial and non-commercial (Community Edition) users and why we introduced a series of free webinars on topics like on-the-fly linting, interactive diagrams visualization, visual navigation, verification,.. explaining how to make best use of Sigasi.

-If you are a commercial user and you want to try Sigasi before buying, you can REQUEST A TRIAL (only available with a company e-mailaddress) and we will give you a full demo to assist you with setting up your project.
-Click here to get going with your demo and full featured trial license.
+If you are a commercial user and you want to try Sigasi before buying, you can request a trial and we will give you a full demo to assist you with setting up your project.
+Click here to get going with your demo and full featured trial license (node-locked or floating)

-If you are a student or non-commercial user, you can immediately download Sigasi Visual HDL Community Edition for FREE from the VS Code marketplace.
+If you are a student or non-commercial user, you can immediately download Sigasi Visual HDL Community Edition for FREE.
 Make sure you have Visual Studio Code installed.
-You can get VS Code here .
-Once you have VS Code installed, add the Sigasi extension Community Edition for FREE and enable all features of Sigasi Visual HDL (except CLI).
+Get VS Code here .
+Once you have VS Code installed, you can add the Sigasi extension Community Edition here for FREE and enable all features of Sigasi Visual HDL (except CLI).

 Feature comparison